gcpjedi/google-k8s-workshop-v2/modules/09-services.md

-# Services Deep Dive
+# Services

-### Exercise 1
+## Module Objectives

+1. Recreate the sample application using different Service types
+1. Modify a Service and track iptables changes

+---

+## Recreate the sample application using different Service types

-1. Delete everything from the default namespace
+1. Delete everything from the default Namespace.

+    ```shell
+    kubectl delete deployment --all
+    kubectl delete svc --all
+    kubectl delete statefulset --all
     ```
-    $ kubectl delete deployment --all
-    $ kubectl delete svc --all
-    $ kubectl delete statefulset --all
-    ```

 1. Redeploy the sample app (minimal version).
-Save the following as `manifests/sample-app.yml` and apply the changes
+Save the following as `manifests/sample-app.yaml` and apply the changes.

-    ```
+    > Note: Replace the image (gcr.io/$PROJECT_ID/sample-k8s-app:1.0.0)

+    ```yaml
     apiVersion: v1
     kind: Service
     metadata: